-TMRS has prepared this GASB 68 Employer Reporting Guide ("Guide" or "68 Guide") to assist participating municipalities (referred to in this Guide as "cities," "municipalities," or "employers," all with the same meaning) in making their pension disclosures in accordance with requirements of the Governmental Accounting Standards Board (GASB).
+TMRS has prepared this GASB 68 Employer Reporting Guide (Guide) to assist TMRS participating cities (referred to in this Guide as cities or employers) in making their pension disclosures in accordance with requirements of the Governmental Accounting Standards Board (GASB).

 In June 2012, GASB made major changes to its pension accounting standards with the issuance of GASB Statement No. 68 (GASB 68), Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27.
-This statement applies to the individual employers (TMRS cities) in the TMRS plan and is effective for fiscal years beginning after June 2014.
+This statement applies to the individual employers (TMRS cities) in the TMRS plan and became effective for fiscal years beginning after June 2014.
 GASB 68 significantly changed what cities must report in their financial statements and pension disclosures.
-The first TMRS cities required to comply with this standard were those with fiscal years ending June 30, 2015.

-The new requirements called for these major changes:
+The GASB 68 requirements called for these major changes:

-- A "Net Pension Liability" is calculated by TMRS' actuary and is put on the face of each employer's Statement of Net Position ("Balance Sheet") in the government-wide financial statements. - Pension expense is calculated by the actuary, and is no longer tied to the amount of contributions you submit to TMRS each year; rather, it is tied to the change in net pension liability from year to year.
-Pension expense is put in each employer's Statement of Changes in Net Position ("Operating Statement") in the government-wide financial statements. - Some of each year's pension costs may be deferred (deferred inflows and deferred outflows of resources, recorded in the Statement of Net Position) and amortized over a number of years.
+- A Net Pension Liability (NPL) is calculated by TMRS' actuary and is put on the face of each employer's Statement of Net Position (Balance Sheet) in the government-wide financial statements. - Pension expense is calculated by the actuary and is not tied to the amount of contributions your city submits to TMRS each year.
+Rather, it is tied to the change in Net Pension Liability from year to year.
+Pension expense is put in each employer's Statement of Changes in Net Position (Operating Statement) in the government-wide financial statements. - Some of each year's pension costs may be deferred (deferred inflows and deferred outflows of resources, recorded in the Statement of Net Position) and amortized over a number of years.

 It is important to note that these GASB rules apply only to accounting and financial reporting.
-They do not apply to funding, and are not used to determine contribution requirements.
-The actual cost of providing pension benefits has not changed... the only thing that changed with this standard is where and how pension costs are accounted for in the financial statements.
+They do not apply to funding and are not used to determine contribution requirements.
+The actual cost of providing pension benefits did not change.
+The only thing that changed with this standard is where and how pension costs are accounted for in the financial statements.

-To determine the city's GASB 68 pension liability, TMRS' consulting actuary, Gabriel Roeder Smith & Company (GRS) completes an annual actuarial valuation for each participating municipality.
+To determine the city's GASB 68 pension liability, TMRS' consulting actuary, Gabriel Roeder Smith & Company (GRS) completes an annual actuarial valuation for each participating city.
 As part of this process, GRS creates an Employer Reporting Package (GRS Reporting Package) for each city, which includes a certification letter as well as numerous data elements needed by the city.

-This Guide will walk the reader through the materials included in the GRS Reporting Package and also provide additional information to assist the city in locating any other relevant information needed for their disclosures and/or financial audit.
+This Guide will explain the materials included in the GRS Reporting Package and also provide additional information to assist the city in locating any other relevant information needed for their disclosures and/or financial audit.